sinsys/dsa-big-o/README.md

 }
 ```

+  > 0(1) - The function will only be called once regardless of the input

 ### 3. Are you here?

-What is the Big O of the following algorithm?
+  1. What is the Big O of the following algorithm?
 Explain your answer

 ```javascript
 function areYouHere(arr1, arr2) {